KennedyNjuguna/kennedynjuguna.github.io/_posts/2023-10-16-MultiCloud-Migration-of-Application-and-Database-to AWS-and-GCP.md

-In this project we are going seamlessly migrate an application and its database to a multi-cloud environment, strategically leveraging the strengths of both Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+In this project we are going to seamlessly migrate an application and its database to a multi-cloud environment, strategically leveraging the strengths of both Amazon Web Services (AWS) and Google Cloud Platform (GCP).
 At the heart of this project lies a robust and versatile application that generates and manages valuable data in PDF format.

 _Key highlights of our project:_